top of page

 Sydney Centre Silent Retreat

-Since 1998, Sydney Centre has been hosting two silent weekend retreats each year in autumn and spring at Harzter Park, 25 Eridge Park Road, Burradoo.
+Since 1998, Sydney Centre has been hosting two silent weekend retreats each year in autumn and spring at Hartzer Park, 25 Eridge Park Road, Burradoo.

 The retreat includes single accommodation (shared bathroom) and all meals.